jito-foundation/restaking/docs/restaking/accounts.md

 #### Operator Vault Ticket

 This ticket represents the relationship between an Operator and a Vault.
-It is created by both the Operator and the Vault when they opt in to work with each other.
+It is created by the Operator to opt in to work with a Vault.

 ```mermaid
 graph TD